tc39/notes/es6/2012-11/nov-27.md

 ## Welcome

-...Welcome and introductions.JN welcomed members and introductions were made.
+...Welcome and introductions.
+JN welcomed members and introductions were made.
 DC gave us facility and logistical information.
 Dinner for Wednesday is set for 6 PM.

 ## Agenda